 FerryHopper automatically gives results for both ports in Athens, even if you don’t know what they’re called.

-(This is also one of the reasons I recommend ItaliaRail for booking train tickets in Italy.
-It’s not the only way to go, but if you don’t speak the local language, it makes things a lot more fool-proof.)
+(This is also one of the reasons I sometimes recommend ItaliaRail for booking train tickets in Italy.
+It’s not the only way to go, but if you don’t speak the local language, it makes things more fool-proof.)

 Blue Star Ferries vs SeaJets in Greece